 In order for a trait to be proven genetic, it must be reproducible in some predictable way.
-This can take several years from the time the first specimen is discovered.
-A simple rule to go by is: if there are not grandchildren expressing the same look, it cannot be assumed to be a simple genetic trait.
+The required breeding trials can take several years from the time the first specimen is discovered.
+A simple rule to go by is: without grandchildren expressing the same look, it cannot be assumed to be a simple genetic trait.